eXascaleInfolab/bench-vldb20/README.md

 ## Algorithms, datatsets and scenarios

-- The list of implemented algorithms can be found here.
+- All the implemented algorithms can be found here.
-- The list of datasets can be found here.
+- All the datasets used by this benchmark can be found in: `TestingFramework/bin/Debug/data/`
 - The list of recovery scenarios can be found here.
 ___